 Currency: This field displays the currency of the Amazon marketplace the channel is integrated with.
 The field is automatic, based upon the Amazon marketplace chosen in the setup wizard, and cannot be edited.

 Marketplace: Displays the Amazon marketplace, as chosen during the channel setup wizard.
 This can't be changed, short of deleting and recreating the channel.

-Auth Token: The Authentication Token generated via Amazon MWS to authorise the integration.
+Refresh Token: The Authentication Token generated via Amazon SP-API to authorise the integration.

 Amazon presents Tradebox with a billing name and a recipient name for each order but only presents one address, which is the shipping address.
 Regardless of which option is chosen in this screen, if the billing name and recipient name are the same, Tradebox will copy the Amazon shipping address into the billing address fields as it creates the order.